vmware-tanzu/velero/site/content/docs/main/api-types/restore.md

   phase: ""
   # An array of any validation errors encountered.
   validationErrors: null
+  # Number of attempted RestoreItemAction operations for this restore.
+  restoreItemOperationsAttempted: 2
+  # Number of RestoreItemAction operations that Velero successfully completed for this restore.
+  restoreItemOperationsCompleted: 1
+  # Number of RestoreItemAction operations that ended in failure for this restore.
+  restoreItemOperationsFailed: 0
   # Number of warnings that were logged by the restore.
   warnings: 2
   # Errors is a count of all error messages that were generated